freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 <https://securedrop.org/directory/submit/>`__

 There are several benefits to being included in the SecureDrop directory.
-The most significant benefit is that it will be easier for potential sources to find your SecureDrop instance.
+The most significant benefit is that it will be easier for potential *Sources* to find your SecureDrop instance.
 Additionally, being included in the directory makes you eligible for :doc:`an onion name. <onion_name>` This improves the experience by turning a lengthy, non-descriptive address